tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/autotext.rst

 ``body_plain`` file.

-If you do provide a ``body_plain`` file in your event template, then Tattler will skip auto-text and use the content your provided in it as plaintext version.
+If you do provide a ``body_plain`` file in your event template, then Tattler will skip auto-text and use the content your provided in it as plain text version.